General · · 27 min read

 3. Attending a biometrics appointment

-4. Participating in the naturalization interview and examination
+4. Participating in the interview

 Each box represents a crucial step in your journey to citizenship.
 Follow the arrows to see how to progress from one step to the next.